kyuupichan/electrumx/docs/peer_discovery.md

 server.features
 ---------------

-:func:`server.features` is a fairly new RPC call that a server can use to advertise what services and features it offers.
+`server.features` is a fairly new RPC call that a server can use to advertise what services and features it offers.
 It is intended for use by Electrum clients as well as other peers.
 Peers will use it to gather peer information from the peer itself.